-Virtual library name: Search expression: Create a virtual library based on: Authors, ags, Publishers, Series, Saved Searches.
+Virtual library n ame: Search expression: Create a virtual library based on: Authors, bags, Publishers, Series, Saved Searches.
+Create a virtual library to assed on: Authors, bags, Publishers, Series, Saved Searches.
+Saved Searches.
 Virtual Libraries you can restrict calibre to only show you books that match a search.
 When a virtual library is in effect, calibre behaves as though the library contains only the matched books.
-The Tag Browser display only the tags/authors/series/etc. that belong to the matched books and any searches you do will only search within the books in the virtual library.
+The Tag Browser display only the tags/authors/series/etc. that belong to the matched books in the virtual library.
 This is a good way to partition your large library into smaller and easier to work with subsets.
-For example you can use a Virtual Library to only show you books with the Tag "Unread" or only books by "My Favorite Author" or only books in a particular series. 🗴 😒 📀 🔹 Create vir tual library 📀 🛍 V OK 🖉 Cancel Search expression: Using virtual libraries you can restrict calibre to only show you books that match a search.
+For example you can use a Virtual Library to only show you books with the Tag "Unread" or only books by "My Favorite Author" or only books in a particular series. 🗴 😒 📀 😳 Create vir tual library 📀 🗽 V OK OK Search expression: Using virtual libraries you can restrict calibre to only show you books that match a search.
 When a virtual library is in effect, calibre behaves as though the library contains only the matched books.
 The Tag Browser display only the tags/authors/series/etc. that belong to the matched books and any searches you do will only search within the books in the virtual library.
 This is a good way to partition your large library into smaller and easier to work with subsets.
 For example you can use a Virtual Library to only show you books with the Tag "Unread" or only books by "My Favorite Author" or only books in a particular series.